jcraane/kmm-resources/README.md

     srcFolder.set("src") // Optional, defaults to 'src'
     generatedClassName.set("KMMResourcesLocalization.kt") // Optional, defaults to 'KMMResourcesLocalization.kt'
     androidStringsPrefix.set("_generated") // Optional, defaults to '_generated'
+    androidSourceFolder.set("main") // The location of the android sources in the shared module (Optional, defaults to androidMain)
 }

 val plutil = tasks["executePlutil"] // This one is only needed for iOS